maxvoigt/maxvoigt.github.io/_pages/about.md

 I will be participating in the 2023-2024 academic job market.

 <hr style="border-top-color:black">
-Job Market Paper — Asset pricing under selective memory
+Job Market Paper — Investor beliefs and asset prices under selective memory
 ------
 Evidence in economics and psychology emphasizes the central role of selective memory for belief formation.
 Motivated by these findings, I propose a consumption-based asset pricing model in which the representative agent forms Bayesian beliefs based on selectively recalled observations of fundamentals.
-I demonstrate that <i>similarity</i>&mdashthe selective recall of past fundamentals that are similar to today's fundamental&mdashcaptures procyclical and overreacting expectations, countercyclical subjective volatility, and a low volatility of the subjective risk premium.
+I demonstrate that <i>similarity</i>—the selective recall of past fundamentals that are similar to today's fundamental—captures procyclical and overreacting expectations, countercyclical subjective volatility, and a low volatility of the subjective risk premium.
 The objective risk premium, on the contrary, is predictably countercyclical, volatile, and unrelated to objective risk measures.
 In addition, I show how my framework can be used to analyze further memory distortions by considering an extreme experience bias.

 [Download paper here](http://maxvoigt.github.io/files/Voigt_JMP_BeliefsAssetPrices.pdf)